Paris shooting suspect to appear before judge

 History of violence

-The suspect -- named as William M. by French media -- is a gun enthusiast with a history of weapons offences who had been released on bail earlier this month.
+The suspect - named as William M. - is a gun enthusiast with a history of weapons offences who had been released on bail earlier this month.

 The retired train driver was convicted for armed violence in 2016 by a court in Seine-Saint-Denis, but appealed.